Connecticut Commercial Lending: Institutional Capital Meets Local Opportunity

 Commercial Mortgage

-Permanent financing for Connecticut commercial properties, from Class A office buildings in Stamford to industrial facilities in the Connecticut River Valley to multifamily communities in transit-oriented locations.
-Our lender network for Connecticut permanent loans includes major Northeast banks like Webster Bank and Berkshire Hills, national lenders with Connecticut presence, life insurance companies that favor the state's institutional-quality assets, and agency programs for qualifying multifamily.
-We structure permanent loans with competitive rates, flexible prepayment terms, and amortization schedules that match the asset's cash flow profile.
+Permanent financing for Connecticut commercial properties.
+Office buildings in Stamford, industrial space in the Connecticut River Valley, and multifamily near transit stops.
+Our lenders include Northeast banks like Webster Bank and Berkshire Hills, national lenders, life companies, and agency programs for multifamily.
+Competitive rates, flexible prepayment, and amortization matched to your cash flow.
 Loan amounts from $500K to $50M+.

 Sba Loans